phat-vtcf/transformers/notebooks/stt/README.md

 python -m pip install -r requirements.txt
 ```

-Run an instance of your favorite notebook enviroment and open the `assignment_7_Tatsu_Leminh.ipynb` notebook or execute the inference script:
+Run an instance of your favourite notebook environment and open the `assignment_7_Tatsu_Leminh.ipynb` notebook or execute the inference script:

 ```sh
 python assignment_7_Tatsu_Leminh.py